Capture of Vigo and Pontevedra: Pontevedra

 A landing was effected at Pontevedra on 14 October and the British overcame any Spanish resistance.
 They were able to advance through the town via the upper end of the harbour.
-Fort Marin which defended the town was the next obstacle and in assault was easily captured by a force of 100 Grenadiers led by John Ligonier.
+Fort Marin which defended the town was the next obstacle and in assault was easily captured by a force of 100 grenadiers led by John Ligonier.
 Resistance collapsed and Pontevedra was in British hands by the end of the day.
-86 guns of various calibres were spiked, and the arsenal was burned.
-General Wade was able to levy a contribution of £40,000 from Santiago de Compostela after threatening to advance on the place.
-The invasion led by General Homobod ruined the big Real Maestranza Barracks, which at that time was used as a storehouse for old weapons, grenades, bombs, gunpowder and some melted down artillery.
+With the fort consolidated, 86 guns of various calibres were spiked, and the arsenal was burned.
+Wade was able to levy a contribution of £40,000 from Santiago de Compostela after threatening to advance on the place.
+The citizens of Pontevedra fled in the face of the British assault, leaving the town deserted; British forces proceeded to burn numerous buildings in the city unopposed, including the Real Maestranza Barracks.
 Realising they had achieved complete success, the British commanders decided there was little point in holding the area, and enough damage had been done to impede further Spanish attempts against the British Isles.

 Aftermath

 On 24 October Cobham re embarked the army and two days later the fleet sailed for England.
 On 11 November, Vice-Admiral Mighells put into Falmouth with most of the transports.
 The booty was huge – the total number brought home was 190 iron and 30 brass heavy guns, with 10,000 fire arms, 2,000 barrels of powder, and other stores.
 The expedition had been prompt and successful: it had fully attained its objective.
 By sickness, desertion, and combat it had lost no more than 300 men.
 This caused some shock to the Spanish authorities as they realized how vulnerable they were to Allied amphibious descents, with the potential to open up a new front away from the French frontier.